 They are also more prone to degradation by acids.

-Like are normal knife, rust can also be removed from a carbon steel knife the same way, but special care should be taken when scrubbing it.
-We can use the following things to remove rust from Carbon steel knife.
+Like a normal knife, rust can also be removed from a carbon steel knife the same way, but special care should be taken when scrubbing it.
+For example, we can use the following things to remove rust from Carbon steel knives.

-Vinegar like other weak acid will do the job.
-Apply or immerse the knife in vinegar for 15 minutes and then scrub the knife with help of steel wool or any abrasive material.
-While scrubbing the knife refrain from applying too much pressure.
+Vinegar, like another weak acid, will do the job.
+Apply or immerse the knife in vinegar for 15 minutes and then scrub the knife with the help of steel wool or any abrasive material.
+At the same time, scrubbing the knife refrain from applying too much pressure.
 Repeat the procedure if required.
-At the end of procedure mop the knife dry with a clean cloth and cover it with oil.
+At the end of the procedure mop, the knife dries with a clean cloth and covers it with oil.

 Baking Soda can also be used to remove light rust from your carbon knife.
 Mix a lemon juice in baking soda powder and prepare a paste out of that.
-After cleaning your knife with water apply the baking soda onto the blade and wait for 30 minutes.
-Once you have waited long enough scrub the surface with dishwashing scrub and clean the knife with a a dry piece of cloth.
+After cleaning your knife with water, apply the baking soda onto the blade and wait for 30 minutes.
+Once you have waited long enough, scrub the surface with dishwashing scrub and clean the knife with a dry cloth.

 Other home remedies include applying lemon juice and concealing the rusty knife part in a potato, but these are least effective to warrant further details.